Treating Irritable Bowel Syndrome with Functional Medicine

 Functional testing is instrumental in uncovering the underlying causes in IBS.
 Stool tests can be used to assess digestive function, check for intestinal damage and identify gut infections and bacterial imbalances.
 Food intolerance testing can also help to identify problem foods which may be contributing to IBS – Irritable Bowel Syndrome symptoms.

 One particular imbalance that is very common in IBS is an overgrowth of bacteria in the small intestine.
 This leads to a lot of bloating and pain after eating and can trigger diarrhoea.
 Small intestine bacteria overgrowth (SIBO) can be detected with a specialised breath test.
-Once identified your functional medicine practitioner will be able to give you advise on a specific diet and supplement protocol to resolve the issue.
+Once identified your functional medicine practitioner will be able to give you advice on a specific diet and supplement protocol to resolve the issue.
 The diet is commonly referred to as a low FODMAP diet and involves excluding foods that ferment in the intestines for a period of time which supplements are used to restore bacterial balance.

 By taking a complete overview of digestive health functional medicine is often more successful in providing long term IBS relief than conventional treatment.
-Many clients find that improving their digestive health also has added benefits – increasing energy, improving sleep, optimising concentration and balancing mood.
+Many clients find that improving their digestive health also has added benefits – increasing energy, improving sleep, optimising your concentration and balancing mood.